quytc/Linearizability/README.md

    For example: You can verify linearizability of Treiber algorithm by the command: $/run -p linearizability -e Treiber.

-   The algorthm examples can be found in \src\examples including
+   The algorithm examples can be found in \src\examples including
       + Stack: Treiber, HSYstack
       + Queue: MS, TwolockMS; ElimMS; HWqueue; DGLM
       + Lock-based set: Pessimistic, Optimistic, Lazyset